humanmade/aws-analytics/README.md

 The 2nd parameter is a human readable label for the audience field, and the 3rd is the human readable description that goes below the field UI.

-The 4th parameter is an optional arguments array, which can include:
+The 4th parameter is an arguments array, which can include:

+- `column` is the name of the column where the data can be found in the database.
 - `options` which is a callback that returns a list of valid options, that will complement existing data for that field.
 - `disable_free_text` is a boolean to allow/restrict the user to set custom strings rather than choose from the list.